Code-Institute-Submissions/Only-Hikers-MS1/README.md

 ## Testing

 The aim of this testing section is to:
-1. Ensure that my site is fully responsive across all devices ranging from mobile (<576px) to large desktop screens (>1200px) and across different browsers including Chrome, Safari, Mozilla and Opera.
+* Ensure that my site is fully responsive across all devices ranging from mobile (<576px) to large desktop screens (>1200px) and across different browsers including Chrome, Safari, Mozilla and Opera.
-2. Perform tests on the HTML and CSS code through their respective validators.
+* Perform tests on the HTML and CSS code through their respective validators.
-3. Test each navigation link on the webpage to make sure it brings you to the correct page including social links
-4. Test the modal subscription component to ensure it opens up the subscription form across all devices on index.html page
-5. Ensure the form component on the Contact page is functioning properly requiring both inputs to be in the correct format before submit button will work
-6. Check hovering over the site logo, nav-items in the header, "contact" and "gallery" in About Us section on index.html and site logo, "contact us", telephone number and social icons have the appropriate response
-7. Run DevTools Lighthouse across all pages of the site in both mobile and desktop versions
+* Test Cases
+    - Header
+    - Footer
+    - Home Page
+    - Gallery Page
+    - Contact Page
+* Run DevTools Lighthouse report

 ***

 ### Responsivity across devices
 - I checked the site across [Google Chrome](https://www.google.com/intl/en_ie/chrome/), [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/), [Safari](https://www.apple.com/safari/)
-and [Opera](https://www.opera.com/) and all were completely responsive with all pages viewing with layout remaining intact.
+and [Opera](https://www.opera.com/) and all pages were completely responsive  with the layout remaining intact.
 - Using [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools), (to open I right-clicked anywhere on my website and clicked "Inspect"), I ran my site in mobile/tablet display across the following devices: Galaxy Note 3, Galaxy S III, Moto G4, iPhone 4, Galaxy S5, Pixel 2, Pixel 2 XL, iPhone 5/SE, iPhone 6/7/8, iPhone 6/7/8 Plus, iPhone X, iPad, iPad Pro.
 Everything ran normally on these devices.
+I also sent my site to some friends and family to open on their phones and nobody had any issues.

 ***

 ### HTML and CSS Validator Tests
-* W3C HTML Validator
+1. W3C HTML Validator
 - I opened [W3C HTML Validator](https://validator.w3.org/) and selected the "Validate by Direct Input" option and pasted index.html, gallery.html and contact.html all in separately.
+- All pages initally came up with the following errors:

+![HTML Errors](assets/images/testing/html-validator-error.PNG)

 - I removed the h5 elements as a child element of the label.
 I removed p-0 from the inline style for h4.
 I removed the space between the "tel:" and the "555" and finally I matched the aria-describedly with its appropriate ID element.
 - I ran the code through [W3C HTML Validator](https://validator.w3.org/) again and got the following message "Document checking completed.
 No errors or warnings to show."

-    All pages initally came up with the following errors:

-![HTML Errors](assets/images/testing/html-validator-error.PNG)

-* Similarly, I ran the code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
+2. Similarly, I ran the code through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
-    - I selected the "by Direct Input" option
+- I selected the "by Direct Input" option and pasted my style.css code in
 - I received the message "Congratulations!
 No Error Found."

 ***